About Student Debt

 - Exceptions include enrollments in Student Emergency Loans and the Triton Registration Fee Installment Payment Plan (TRIP), specified on the appropriate due statement.

 UCSD maintains a late charge program for student accounts.
-The Student Business Services Office reserves the right to waive a late charge.
+The Student Business Services reserves the right to waive a late charge.

 - Are assessed on past due accounts of $50 or more